esi/esi-docs/docs/services/image-server/index.md

 - NPC faction logos are available in the `corporations` category using their faction ID.
 - The ID 1 can be used with alliances, corporations and characters to retrieve the default logo/portrait.
-- Images are returned as PNGs, with the exception of character portraiuts, which are returned as JPEGs.
+- Images are returned as PNGs, with the exception of character portraits, which are returned as JPEGs.
 - You are welcome to point your clients and applications directly at the image service and use it as a CDN.
 You do not need to cache images locally.

 ## Examples